Oakland Cemetery (Yonkers, New York): The Glebe

-Dutch-born merchant and trader Frederick Philipse, the first Lord of Philipsburg Manor bequeathed to his children “The Glebe” – a portion of land, for the use by ministers of the Church of England that were inducted into Saint John’s Church.
-The family of Tory sympathizers fled to England during the revolutionary war and their property was taken by attainder.
-Subsequently in 1866 that portion of yonkers was placed under debt by lawyer Leonard W. Jerome, who over the years parceled several farms in the area. he later redeemed the land not used by the cemetery and rectory and the Yonkers Cemetery Association took title.
-St. Johns Cemetery is accessible by entering thru Oakland Cemetery.
+Dutch-born merchant and trader Frederick Philipse, the first Lord of Philipsburg Manor, bequeathed to his children “The Glebe” – a portion of land, for the use by ministers of the Church of England that were inducted into St. John's Protestant Episcopal Church.
+The Philipse family, who were Tory sympathizers, fled to England during the Revolutionary War, and their property was taken by attainder.
+Subsequently, in 1866, the Glebe land (in what by then was the city of Yonkers) was placed under debt by lawyer Leonard W. Jerome, who, over the years, parceled several farms in the area.
+He later redeemed the land not used by the cemetery and rectory, and the Yonkers Cemetery Association took title.
+St. John's Cemetery is accessible by entering through Oakland Cemetery.